 5. People you already know

-This connects local people with similar interests ranging from Spanish literature to Scrabble.
+This online service connects local people with similar interests ranging from Spanish literature to Scrabble.
 If there isn’t a writing group in your city, start your own – or hold virtual meetings and exchange work via email.

 7. Online critique groups